Difficulties endured, The immense reward

 And forth the particulars of rapture come.

-Music falls on the silence like a sense,
+Music falls on the silence

 A passion that we feel, not understand.